What is controlled comforting?

 Is controlled comforting safe?

 Controlled comforting has been found to be safe and effective.
 Babies whose parents have used controlled comforting are more likely to sleep better in the short term.
-In the long term they’re just as well-adjusted as other children their age in terms of behaviour and sleep.

 Controlled comforting, controlled crying, crying it out: what’s the difference?